 B. As Required or Permitted By Law

-10. Psychotherapy Notes.
+- Psychotherapy and/or Substance Use Disorder (SUD) Counseling Notes.
 The notes a behavioral health professional takes during a counseling session are maintained as part of our electronic medical records system and may be used and disclosed as described in this Notice.
-Any psychotherapy notes maintained separately from your medical records are specially protected under HIPAA and sharing them usually requires your authorization.
-However, we may disclose such separately stored psychotherapy notes without authorization for treatment and payment purposes, for state and federal oversight of the mental health professional, for the purposes of medical examiners and coroners, to avert a serious threat to health or safety, or as otherwise authorized by law.
+Any psychotherapy and/or substance use disorder counseling notes maintained separately from your medical records are specially protected under HIPAA and sharing them usually requires your authorization.
+However, we may disclose such separately stored psychotherapy and/or substance use disorder counseling notes without authorization for treatment and payment purposes, for state and federal oversight of the mental health professional, as limited by law, for the purposes of medical examiners and coroners, to avert a serious threat to health or safety, or as otherwise authorized by law.

-16. Email and Text-Message Communications.
-Where you have specifically and separately provided your consent, we may provide some of the above communications via email or text message.
+- Email and SMS Text-Message Communications.
+SMS opt-in or phone numbers for the purpose of SMS are not shared with any third parties or affiliate companies.
+Where you have specifically and separately provided your consent, we may conduct some of the above communications via email or text message.
 Even after providing consent, you have the right at any time to opt out of receiving such communications and we must honor your request.
 Any such messages will have clear, noticeable instructions on how to opt out of future communications.

 III.
 Information Sharing for Certain Low-Income Residents.